maliMirkec/personal-website/source/uses/index.md

 ---
 title: Setup
+comments: false
+banner1:
+  span: "Do you like what I do?
+Do you think I could help you with your project?"
+  btn1: "Hire me"
+  btn2: "Earliest This November"
 date: 2017-08-02 20:08:06
 description: Working effeciantly is often not that easy.
 In order to save time, you gotta spend time first.
 These devices, tools, and software are helping me in my everyday tasks.
 sidebar: true